So I am revisiting some old posts. This was one from 2009 I thought could use a refreshing.

 2. Remember your wedding photos when you pick your reception place.

 Lets face it, the photos center around the bride and groom.
 The reception hall is the background to alot of what goes on at the reception.
 If your wedding reception facility has lime green walls, guess what, so do some of your photos.
 There are ways around this.
 Black and white photos hide green walls.
 A good photographer will walk around and scope out other places to stage a few things or allow a different angle.
 When you pick a reception place think of your photos.
 Can you find lots of different backgrounds and nicely lite areas?

-Color palette has become a huge part of my style.
-Every photo I take I try to incorporate you colors into them.
+The color palette has become a huge part of my style.
+Every photo I take I try to incorporate your colors into them.
 I love an album that you can just look at the page and get the feel of the colors and style.
 So making sure your locations fit the style is a huge part.